-With the current generation of the 7-Series, which made its debut in 2009, BMW has found a way to satisfy its loyal followers, as well as present a design that's a standout in its class.
-While the previous-generation 7-Series had a tiered decklid (Bangle butt) that had trouble finding friends, along with a number of seemingly overwrought details, the current 7-Series sedans are knockouts, with more exciting proportions and a relaxed silhouette that stretches 5.5 extra inches on long-wheelbase cars.
+With the current generation of the 7-Series, which made its debut in 2009, BMW has found a way to satisfy its loyal followers, as well as present a design that stands out in its class.
+While the previous-generation 7-Series had a tiered decklid (Bangle butt) that had trouble finding friends, along with some seemingly overwrought details, the current 7-Series sedans are knockouts, with more exciting proportions and a relaxed silhouette that stretches 5.5 extra inches on long-wheelbase cars.

 The details work, inside and out, down to the wide air intake across the 7er's front end.
-The shoulders fit just right; the trunk has been smoothed over, its taillights more tightly integrated.
-In the front, the twin-kidney grille looks pleased, sitting atop a deep air dam, split into a wider grin atop a deeper, dipped air dam.
-The "Hofmeister" kink at the D-pillar and doors gives the 7er its signature sublime touch of sport.
-The long-wheelbase versions don't tip the shape out of balance at all, with a small stretch in glass areas in the rear doors.
+The trunk is smoother, the shoulders fit better, the taillights look more integrated with the whole.
+The 7er's twin-kidney grille looks pleased, sitting atop a deep air dam, split into a wide grin.
+Sublime touches of BMW's sport-sedan heritage come at the kink in the rear roofline.
+Long-wheelbase cars don't stretch the shape out of balance -they just add more glass in the rear doors.

 The dash flows in a serene way across the cockpit.
 Details like the iDrive joystick don't stick out in the blend of formal and cutting-edge shapes.
 Designers have tried to minimize the chaotic mix of screens, buttons, and knobs where possible, regrouping them into more logical groups.
 The dash itself has been streamlined for a cleaner appearance.
 The driver can black out the instruments entirely.
 They otherwise glimmer softly among ceramic-finished knobs, dense-grain wood trim,and the controllers that control its driving dynamics and transmission, as well as iDrive.